 The way to fix this understandable overwhelm is to experiment and play with the containers you put around your tasks.

 When we buy groceries, we don’t think to ourselves, “I have to buy milk.
 I have to buy eggs.
 I have to buy Toaster Strudels.
 I have to buy bacon.”

-If we did that, our brains would short-circuit half-way down the cheese aisle.
+If we did that, our brains would short-circuit in the cheese aisle.

 We’d have 50 items on our to-do list, and for no good reason.

 So we’ve collectively batched these little tasks into the larger task called “buying groceries”.

 It’s fairly instinctual to do this, because all of these tasks occur in the same place and there’s a literal basket to put them in.
 Groceries are intuitive things to batch.

 Well, we can take that same logic and apply it to many of our other tasks.